simplifi/tag_mangement_examples/README.md

 <a href="#" onclick="viewCart();">View My Cart</a>
 ```

 Note that while the referer does have to have proper URL syntax it doesn't actually have to a be a real URL on your website.
-Its simply there to label the trackign event has occurred.
+Its simply there to label the tracking event has occurred.
 We do require that you use the real domain name of your website rather than a fake one, so none of your URLs collide with another client's URLs.